 On the other hand, if we’re very sloppy and negligent with this part of the practice, then even if we’re able to do a very clear and perfect visualization of the Kalachakra figure, with all the arms and what their holding, the colors and things like that, this is no great accomplishment.
 Without the context of bodhichitta, it doesn’t become a Buddhist, or specifically, a bodhisattva type of practice.
 To be able to visualize complicated deities is something that we find in some of the non-Buddhist Indian traditions as well.
 That’s not going to get us terribly far.

 Again, the main thing that we want to emphasis in the Kalachakra practice is these verses concerning bodhichitta.
 If we do that, then anything else that we practice during the actual session, no matter what the quality of that might be, will become a bodhisattva training and will be very helpful.
 Furthermore, it will be extremely beneficial during our daily lives and in our daily conduct.
 We will act in a very light, gentle, and kind way with others regardless of how others treat us.
 Even if they treat us very roughly, and speak very badly or harshly to us, we will not respond in an unpleasant way.
 We will be able to tolerate and deal with that in a compassionate and loving way.
 In this way, this practice in the morning will benefit us throughout the entire day.
-This is the crucial point, not the technical details of visualization, but feeling very sincerely from the depth of our hearts this bodhichitta commitment.
+This is the crucial point, not the technical details of visualization, but feeling very sincerely, from the depths of our hearts, this bodhichitta commitment.

 Rejoicing in the Opportunity to Develop Bodhichitta

 The next verse is fairly straightforward and simple.
 We rejoice in the wonderful opportunity to develop bodhichitta and to practice the bodhisattva vows.
 As it says in the verse, our life becomes truly fruitful.
-We have awakened the Buddha-family nature, our Buddha nature, with the bodhichitta of the bodhisattvas.
+We have awakened the Buddha-family nature, our Buddha-nature, with the bodhichitta of the bodhisattvas.
 We’ve actually awakened this family trait of bodhichitta.

 This is the most wonderful thing that we could possibly do with our lives.
-In every action possible, we try to bring it back into our daily lives and always act in accordance with this Buddha nature family trait of bodhichitta and the conduct of a bodhisattva.
+In every action possible, we try to bring it back into our daily lives and always act in accordance with this Buddha-nature family trait of bodhichitta and the conduct of a bodhisattva.
 We never do anything that would in a sense taint that bodhichitta motivation and the features of bodhisattva conduct.
-In interacting with others, as much as possible, we will be kind and speak kindly, and always act always in a way that will benefit others.
+In interacting with others, as much as possible, we will be kind and speak kindly, and always act in ways that will benefit others.
 We haven’t actually become bodhisattvas.
 Although it says now we’ve become Buddha’s spiritual child and will become a bodhisattva, we haven’t become actual authentic bodhisattvas yet.
 Nevertheless, we’re now very committed disciples or students of the Buddha’s Mahayana path and we’re striving in the tracks of bodhisattvas.
 In this sense, by taking this path, we’ve literally been born into the family of Buddhas.

 Now my life has become fruitful, for having wonderfully attained a human existence, today I've awakened my Buddha-nature and now have become a Buddhas' spiritual child.